MartinGuo/MartinGuo.github.io/README.md

 # VickyWu 吴宏珊

-This is a blog created by guoshaomin.
+This is a blog created by wuhongshan.
 The blog is live at [VickyWu](https://wuhongshan.github.io/).

 ## Thanks